Tarunashwini/Devops_interview_questions/Github_and_Github_Actions.md

 - **Interview Storytelling** — Use STAR (Situation, Task, Action, Result).
 Bring 2–3 concrete CI/CD incidents (a failure you fixed, a rollout you improved).

 - **Hands-on Prep** — Build a sample repo with a complete workflow: lint, test, build image, scan, deploy to a sandbox using OIDC.

+To know more about Github Actions click [here](https://github.com/lm-academy/github-actions-course)